rajivghandi767/portfolio-website/README.md

 ## 🚀 Deployment & Infrastructure (Production)

-This project is deployed in a specific [Home Lab](https://github.com/rajivghandi767/homelab-iac) environment.
-Below is the documentation of the production architecture.
+This project is deployed in a custom [Home Lab](https://github.com/rajivghandi767/homelab-iac) environment.
+Below is the architecture of the production setup, designed to mimic enterprise DevOps workflows on a micro-scale.

 ### Infrastructure

 - **Host**: 🥧 Raspberry Pi 4B running a headless Debian distro (DietPi).
-- **Containerization**: 🐳 Docker and Docker Compose manage the services.
+- **Containerization**: 🐳 Docker and Docker Compose manage isolated services and networking.
-- **Reverse Proxy**: 🌐 Nginx Proxy Manager handles routing and SSL.
+- **Reverse Proxy & Routing**: 🌐 Nginx Proxy Manager handles request routing and automatic SSL provisioning.
-- **Registry**: Images are built and pushed to a **Private GitHub Container Registry**.
+- **Registry**: Immutable Docker images are built and pushed to a **Private GitHub Container Registry**.
-- **Database**: Connects to an external self-hosted PostgreSQL instance.
+- **Database**: Connects to an external self-hosted PostgreSQL instance running on the same host network.

 ### CI/CD Pipeline

-**Jenkins** watches the `main` branch.
+**Jenkins** monitors the `main` branch.
 On commit:

-1. Tests are run.
+1. Automated tests are executed to ensure code integrity.
-2. Docker images are built and pushed to the private registry.
+2. Docker images are built, tagged, and pushed to the private registry.
-3. The production environment pulls the new images and updates the containers once daily.
+3. The production environment pulls the new images and updates the containers seamlessly.
-4. Secrets are injected dynamically via **HashiCorp Vault** during build and deploy stages.
+4. Secrets are injected dynamically via **HashiCorp Vault** during the build and deploy stages.
-5. Success or Failure reports are sent to Discord.
+5. Success or Failure deployment reports are dispatched via Discord Webhooks.

 ---

 ## 💻 Local Replication

 This section details how to replicate this environment locally.
-Since the `docker-compose.yml` is configured for my specific production environment (private registry, external networks), you will need to make the following adjustments to run it on your machine.
+Since the production `docker-compose.yml` is configured for a private registry and external networks, follow these steps to run it locally from source.

 ### 1. Prerequisites